fernnbr/fernnbr/README.md

 🔍 Currently I'm exploring DevOps | A.I. for Good | Software Archtecture and working in Deeptech and CivicTech projects

 😄 ...
-And engaged in: CivicTech | SocialTech | EdTech Solutions, because I believe technology should empower people, foster inclusion, and be a force for systemic change especially for those historically left on the margins
+And engaged in: CivicTech | SocialTech | DeepTech, because I believe technology should empower people, foster inclusion, and be a force for systemic change especially for those historically left on the margins

 🛠️ Continuosly Learning: C | Python | Akoma Ntoso | LexML | LEOS, that nowadays help me to build inclusive digital legal frameworks, develop civic-minded tools, and contribute to open, interoperable systems that serve real social impact